heywoodlh/prsn-stack/README.md

-## pcsn-stack
+## prsn-stack

-This repository contains scripts that will download, install and configure PlexMediaServer, CouchPotato, Sonarr and NZBGet using LinuxServer.io's Docker images.
+This repository contains scripts that will download, install and configure PlexMediaServer, Radarr, Sonarr and NZBGet using LinuxServer.io's Docker images.

 ### Requirements: